 In Washington, ordinarily both parents are expected to contribute financially to the well-being of their children.
 The main tool used to achieve that in in divorce and separation is so-called child support.
 Child support has several components which much be addressed addressed in every divorce involving a child.

-By default, child support has two components: (a) a periodic (usually monthly) “transfer payment” from one parent to another, and (b) a sharing of certain expenses.
-However, there are other approaches that may be acceptable so long as it is clear that the children are well taken care of by their parents.
+Child support normally has two components: (a) a periodic (usually monthly) “transfer payment” of money from one parent to another, and (b) obligations to pay specific child expenses, such as work-related child care.
+There are other approaches to child support that may be acceptable so long as it is clear that the children are well taken care of by their parents.

-The child support worksheet ignores the actual cost of raising your children, different costs of living across the state, the time children are spending in each household, the expenditures for kids in each household, the possible desirability of maintaining neighborhood stability for children, their special needs, and other circumstances.
-Outside of the monthly transfer amount in the worksheet, certain expenses are expected to be shared.
-Examples include work-related child care, long-distance transportation, medical insurance premiums, uninsured medical expenses, education expenses, and similar expenses.
+The amounts on the child support worksheet can lead to questionable outcomes.
+The child support worksheet ignores the actual cost of raising your children, different costs of living across the state, the time children spend in each household, the actual expenditures for kids in each household, the possible desirability of maintaining neighborhood stability for children, children’s special needs, and other circumstances.